Azure-Samples/ms-identity-javascript-angular-tutorial/2-Authorization-I/1-call-graph/Readme-incremental.md

-# Angular single-page application using MSAL Angular to sign-in users with Azure Active Directory and call the Microsoft Graph API
+# Angular single-page application using MSAL Angular to sign-in users with Microsoft Entra ID and call the Microsoft Graph API

  1. [Overview](#overview)
  1. [Scenario](#scenario)